ruchithata/Ecommerce-Follow-Along/README.md

 - Added + and - buttons to increase and decrease product quantity.
 - Created backend endpoints to handle quantity updates.
 - Connected frontend buttons with the backend API for real-time updates.

+---

+# Milestone 20 - User Profile Endpoint

+## Overview
+- Implemented the `/profile` endpoint to fetch user data and store it in an object.
+- Created `profile.jsx` to dynamically display all user details.
+- Ensured proper data handling and integration between frontend and backend.
+- Planned future improvements like profile editing, authentication, and UI enhancements.

+---